-In this course, students will determine the steps required to implement fully secured elements to the network design.
-They will analyze tasks related to cybersecurity consultants, including software and computer security, automation, threat chasing, and IT governing compliance.
-Furthermore, students will apply hardening techniques in practical laboratory activities.
+In this course, students will investigate the critical steps required for the integration of fully secured components into network designs.
+They will examine a range of cybersecurity management tasks, including software and computer security, automation, threat hunting, and IT governance and compliance.
+Moreover, students will apply all the techniques learned in practical laboratory activities, providing them with valuable hands-on experience in enhancing network security.

-Web Applications and Social Network Security
+SEC3300 Web Applications and Social Network Security